-- be able to apply the mathematical, physical, engineering, and biological principles needed to understand, analyze, and solve problems in food, agricultural, environmental and/or biological systems. - · be effective in oral, written and visual communications - be effective in accomplishing tasks, both as an individual, and as a contributor to multi-disciplinary teams. - be able to understand the social, environmental, safety, and economic impacts of their work in local and global contexts, and to perform in a professional and ethical manner. - be committed to enhancing knowledge and skills through continuing education.
+- establish themselves as practicing professionals able to understand, analyze, and solve real-world problems in food, agricultural, environmental, and/or biological systems - be effective in oral, written and visual communications as practicing professionals. - be able to work successfully as a member of a professional team and function effectively as responsible professionals. - be able to perform in a professional and ethical manner as a practicing professional. - be committed to enhancing knowledge and skills through continuing education and actively participate in professional development activities.